dawsonjon/chips_v/README.md

 ###Install GNU Toolchain

-Chips-V needs the riscv GNU toolchain, which may be obtained from [github] (https://github.com/riscv/riscv-gnu-toolchain).
+Chips-V needs the riscv GNU toolchain, which may be obtained from [github](https://github.com/riscv/riscv-gnu-toolchain).
 You can check there for the latest versions, instructions etc.

 A script is provided to automate the installation process.
 Edit the